typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

 I think it is high time to talk about various tradeoffs done in libraries.
 Here, I'd like to contribute by implementing a ScalaCheck clone from scratch using a very similar design and explaining the design choices along the way.

+This is not an introduction to property testing.
+However, it can be read as a guide to implementation ideas.
+QuickCheck, ScalaCheck and the like are nice examples of functional library design, but their internals are often obscured by technicalities.
+I hope that by clearing up some of the concepts it will become easier to read their code and perhaps designing your own property-testing library.

 ## The first design decision

 The basic point of a property testing library is providing an interface looking roughly like this: